How to Get Married in Sweden as a Foreigner

-So you’ve met the love of your life and want to get married in Sweden!?
+So you want to get married in Sweden!?
 Congrats!
 And welcome to the club.

 I’ve recently went through the process, and it’s not nearly as confusing or arduous as you might think.